IntelSoftware/SYCL_101/01_Heterogeneous/1_Homogeneous_vs_Heterogeneous.rst

 3. Ability to further optimize ones code: With accelerators, developers can tailor the hardware and software for specific algorithms or applications, enabling higher performance and efficiency.

-Challenges using accelerators in a heterogeneous computing environment:
+Challenges using accelerators in a heterogeneous computing environment
 =========================================================================

 1. Programming complexity: Unlike homogeneous systems, heterogeneous computing requires different programming models and languages for various processing units.
 This complexity increases the development effort.